 Disney Cruise Line: Concierge

-Their “ship-within-a-ship” concept doesn't necessarily equate to a ton of private areas beyond the concierge lounge and a sun deck, but it does provide white-glove service in other areas that are valuable to those desiring special treatment attached to the Disney name.
+Their “ship-within-a-ship” concept doesn't necessarily equate to many private areas beyond the concierge lounge and a sun deck.
+Still, it does provide a white-glove service in other areas that are valuable to those desiring special treatment attached to the Disney name.

-Overall, Disney Cruise Line's concierge-level suites provide more square footage than their regular staterooms, and have custom finishings like teak wood details, crown molding, custom fabrics, and more aboard Disney Magic, for example.
+Overall, Disney Cruise Line's concierge-level suites provide more square footage than their regular staterooms.
+They have custom finishings like teak wood details, crown molding, custom fabrics, and more aboard Disney Magic.

 Disney Cruise Line's Concierge suites are offered on all of their Disney Cruise Line ships (but not aboard Adventures by Disney river cruises.)